De novo gene birth: Role of epigenetic modifications

-Structural features
+Structural evolution

+De novo proteins typically exhibit less well-defined secondary and three-dimensional structures, often lacking rigid folding but having extensive disordered regions.
+Quantitative analyses are still lacking on the evolution of secondary structural elements and tertiary structures over time.
 As structure is usually more conserved than sequence, comparing structures between orthologs could provide deeper insides into de novo gene emergence and evolution and help to confirm these genes as true de novo genes.
 Nevertheless, so far only very few de novo proteins have been structurally and functionally characterized, especially due to problems with protein purification and subsequent stability.
 Progresses have been made using different purification tags, cell types and chaperones.

-The ‘antifreeze glycoprotein’ (AFGP) in Arctic codfishes prevents their blood from freezing in arctic waters.
-Bsc4, a short non-essential de novo protein in yeast, has been shown to be built mainly by beta-sheets and has a hydrophobic core.
+The 'antifreeze glycoprotein' (AFGP) in Arctic codfishes prevents their blood from freezing in arctic waters.
+Bsc4, a short non-essential de novo protein in yeast, has been shown to be built mainly by β-sheets and has a hydrophobic core.
 It is associated to DNA repair under nutrient-deficient conditions.
 The Drosophila de novo protein Goddard has been characterized for the first time in 2017.
 Knockdown Drosophila melanogaster male flies were not able to produce sperm.
 Recently, it could be shown that this lack was due to failure of individualization of elongated spermatids.
 By using computational phylogenomic and structure predictions, experimental structural analyses, and cell biological assays, it was proposed that half of Goddard's structure is disordered and the other half is composed by alpha-helical amino acids.
 These analyses also indicated that Goddard's orthologs show similar results.
 Goddard's structure therefore appears to have been mainly conserved since its emergence.

 Mechanisms

 Pervasive expression

 With the development of technologies such as RNA-seq and Ribo-seq, eukaryotic genomes are now known to be pervasively transcribed and translated.
 Many ORFs that are either unannotated, or annotated as long non-coding RNAs (lncRNAs), are translated at some level, either in a condition or tissue-specific manner.
 Though infrequent, these translation events expose non-genic sequence to selection.
 This pervasive expression forms the basis for several models describing de novo gene birth.

-It has been speculated that the epigenetic landscape of de novo genes in the early stages of formation may be particularly variable between and among populations, resulting in variable gene expression thereby allowing young genes to explore the “expression landscape.”
+It has been speculated that the epigenetic landscape of de novo genes in the early stages of formation may be particularly variable between and among populations, resulting in variable gene expression thereby allowing young genes to explore the "expression landscape."
 The QQS gene in A. thaliana is one example of this phenomenon; its expression is negatively regulated by DNA methylation that, while heritable for several generations, varies widely in its levels both among natural accessions and within wild populations.
 Epigenetics are also largely responsible for the permissive transcriptional environment in the testes, particularly through the incorporation into nucleosomes of non-canonical histone variants that are replaced by histone-like protamines during spermatogenesis.